Night-Traders-Dev/Bramble/README.md

 ***

 **Bramble** demonstrates that accurate hardware emulation requires both correct implementation *and* proper testing.
-With 60+ instructions, accurate flag handling, and clean halt detection, it's ready for real firmware development and debugging workflows.
+With 60+ instructions, accurate flag handling, full GPIO support, and clean halt detection, it's ready for real firmware development and debugging workflows.

 *Built from scratch with ☕ and debugging patience.*